 “The thing is, it’s seriously addicting.
 It’s a happy game.
 Everything about the game is happy – from the virtual world colors, the characters, the interactions, and the music.
-You can spend, literally, hours at a time exploring your town, building your house, and visiting the city.
+You can spend, literally, hours at a time exploring your town, building your house, and visiting the city,” says the writer.

 The writer has advice for people who underestimate video games as a good healing device.

 “Don’t underestimate the healing power of a good video game.
 I really, really hope Nintendo makes another version of Animal Crossing – I really think this game helped save my life.”

 How Brain Training and Nintendogs helped a woman get her voice back.

 Back on January 3rd, 2012, there was a story about a 48-year-old grandmother named Linda who had suffered a major stroke and it basically made it difficult for her to speak/communicate.